SupriyaGupta280899/Exhibition/README.md

 Art Gallery
 Please follow the following steps to run the app
 Step 1 : Please create a docker image for each folder placed in server folder.
-And run on port 4001,4002,4003 for customer,customer-painting relation, painting respectively.
-Step 2 : Please create a docker image for Web placed in web/ExhibitionView folder with option -p 4200:80 Step 3 :  Run roost-worker:4200 on your browser
+         For Customer please specify option as -p 4001:4001 For Customer-Painting relation please specify option as -p 4002:4002 For Painting please specify option as -p 4003:4003 Step 2 : Please create a docker image for Web placed in web/ExhibitionView folder with option -p 4200:80 Step 3 : Run roost-worker:4200 on your browser